MischaU8/yumyum/unsorted/screen-space-cuts_cKcO-p43EoM.md

 Uploaded: 2023-04-16

-yum yum Floyd here with a quick look at screen space cuts and plasticity start by orienting your view then use the keyboard shortcut Control Plus spacebar this will align the construction plane
+yum yum Floyd here with a quick look at screen space cuts in Plasticity start by orienting your view then use the keyboard shortcut Control Plus spacebar this will align the construction plane